Using Humor Effectively

 Most people are a little nervous when they speak in public.
 In fact, a little nervous energy can enhance a performance or presentation.
 It is important to control this nervous energy, however, so that it remains a positive motivating force rather than a debilitating one.

-- Nothing will help reduce your nervousness more than being well prepared.
+- If you are well prepared you will be less nervious.
 Practice your oral presentation in advance and keep rehearsing it until you're satisfied.
 Then, when the time comes to deliver the presentation, you'll be confident in your ability to do well.

 - Prior to the presentation dedicate time to focus and clear your head of other thoughts.
 Run through the presentation in your head one final time and remind yourself of how well prepared you are.